The last time I made this root vegetable tagine was just days after I had given birth to our son, and now I am planning his third birthday party.

 As ridiculous as it sounds, the more veggies I can get in a single meal, the bigger the pat on the back I think I deserve.

-Any root vegetables will work, but I limited it to rainbow carrots and sweet potatoes because they are easy to peel.
+Any root vegetables will work, but I limited it to rainbow carrots, butternut squash and sweet potatoes because they are my favorites.

 You can adjust these depending on your taste.
 If you like it spicy, up the chili powder.